DTCP and DTCP2

-DTCP is a "link protection" technology that protects audiovisual content, when transmitted between digital entertainment products, against unauthorized copying, interception and tampering within the home, while ensuring that content can be viewed and copied on home networked devices.
-DTCP enables audiovisual content to be transmitted, in an encrypted form, only to those devices along the home network that have authenticated compliance with DTCP.
+DTCP is a "link protection" technology that protects audio and audiovisual content, when transmitted between digital entertainment products, against unauthorized copying, interception and tampering within the home, while ensuring that content can be viewed and copied on home networked devices.
+DTCP enables audio and audiovisual content to be transmitted, in an encrypted form, only to those devices along the home network or personal network that have authenticated compliance with DTCP.

 DTCP technology is defined in a Specification, with supplements mapping DTCP to particular protocols.
 "Informational" (non-confidential) versions of the specifications can be downloaded here.
 Full versions of the Specification are available upon execution of an Adopter Agreement.

-DTCP is a method of protecting audio and audiovisual entertainment content over high-speed, high-bandwidth bidirectional digital interfaces on consumer electronics entertainment and information products.
-Using DTCP, content can travel between these devices or across a digital home network.
+DTCP and DTCP2 are methods of protecting audio and audiovisual entertainment content over high-speed, high-bandwidth bidirectional digital interfaces on consumer electronics entertainment and information products.
+Using DTCP or DTCP2, content can travel between these devices or across a digital home or personal network.
 Content that arrives to your home in protected form remains protected against unauthorized retransmission and copying.

 Balanced Protection for Content Owners and Consumers